 3. Get leaned at a 30-degree angle 1,000 feet above the city at TILT.

-4. Fire up your imagination at a summer kids’ show at Chicago Shakespeare Theater.
+4. Fire up your imagination at a kids’ show at Chicago Shakespeare Theater.

 5. See the real 1966, 1989 and 2005 Batmobiles at Volo Auto Museum in Volo, Illinois.

 6. Devour a bowl of frozen custard that’s made right before your eyes at Scooter’s.

 7. Fly a kite on Cricket Hill at Montrose Harbor.

 8. Jam out at a Concerts for Kids kindie rock show in the fall and winter at Beat Kitchen.

 10. Gather berries at a U-Pick farm, like one from our story Berry Blast!
 U-Pick Farms Near Chicago.